DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 To access and traverse the shadow DOM attached to an element, identify the element with a `Selector` and use the [Selector.shadowRoot](../../reference/test-api/selector/shadowroot.md) method to target the [shadow root](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot) of the element.
 Use other `Selector` methods to traverse the shadow tree from there.

-> You can not perform actions with a node returned by `shadowRoot()` or use it in assertions.
+> You cannot perform actions with a node returned by `shadowRoot()` or use it in assertions.
 >
 > Only use this element as an entry point to shadow DOM.